 Battery might not last through a typical day, depending on your workload.

-The Dell Pro Max 16 is mediocre for media consumption.
+The Dell Pro Max 16 is decent for media consumption.
 While its video playback battery life is pretty good at around 7 hours, this is a bulky and heavy device that's hard to carry around.
 Its FHD+ display looks washed out due to its narrow color gamut, though you can get the laptop with a QHD+ panel, which looks sharper and more colorful.
 As for the speakers, they get pretty loud with minimal compression but sound unnatural and hollow, with almost no bass.

 7-hour local video playback battery life.